Hydraverse/hypy/README.md

-[- !!
-NOTE: This is the last version with this name, and the PyPI package will move to https://pypi.org/project/hydra-chain/, and this package won't be updated any longer. -]
+!!
+NOTE: This is the last version with this name, and the PyPI package will move to [hydra-chain](https://pypi.org/project/hydra-chain/), and this one won't be updated any longer.

 # Hydra Chain Integration & Tools Library